Suzuka, Mie: Motor racing circuit

 Suzuka Circuit is a Honda-owned racetrack.
-It has been the home of the Japanese Grand Prix from 1987, except in 2007, 2008, 2020 and 2021.
+It has been the home of F1's Japanese Grand Prix since 1987, with the exception of four years (2007 and 2008, when the race was held at the Fuji Speedway, as well as 2020 and 2021, when Japan did not host a Grand Prix race).
 It is the only figure-eight circuit in the championship, and is very popular with the drivers, in spite of its numerous difficult bends.
 Located next to the circuit is the Honda Safety Riding/Driving School, where thousands of car and motorcycle drivers have been trained, including many police officers and instructors throughout the world.